CAGI Scientist Opening: apply here ☀️

 To submit predictions, you need to create or be part of a CAGI User group.
 Submit your predictions by accessing the link "All submission forms" from the front page of your group.
 For more details, please read the FAQ page.

-Hirschhorn R. 2010.
-Glycogen Storage Disease Type II: Acid Alpha-Glucosidase (Acid Maltase) Deficiency, in The Metabolic and Molecular Basis of Inherited Disease.
-New York: McGraw-Hill. p.
-3389-3420.
+Hirschhorn R, et al. Glycogen storage disease type II: acid alpha-glucosidase (acid maltase) deficiency, in The Metabolic and Molecular Basis of Inherited Disease.
+New York: McGraw-Hill. pp. 3389-3420 (2010).

 Data provided by